 Hello again everyone.
 I’m back with another blog tour – this time I’m featuring The Q by Amy Tintera, a post-apocalyptic YA science fiction novel.
 Read on for more information on the book and my review of it.

-I received this book for free from NetGalley in exchange for an honest review.
+I received this book for free from NetGalley to facilitate my review.
 This does not affect my opinion of the book or the content of my review.The Q by Amy Tintera

 Published by Random House Children's Books on 11/08/2022

 Format: ARC, eBook

 Buy on: Amazon CA // Buy on: Amazon US // Author Direct // Barnes & Noble // The Broken Binding

 In this action-packed adventure from a New York Times bestselling author, two teenagers from opposite worlds must fight their way through a vast walled quarantine zone in a dystopian America toward their only chance for survival.